OmriPy/YouTube-Downloader/README.md

 # YouTube-Downloader

-Before I start, I'm sorry for those who are irritated that I didn't use this:
+Before I start, I'm sorry for those who are irritated because I didn't use this:
 ```py
 if __name__ == '__main__':
     main()